janspoerer/janspoerer.github.io/_posts/2022-09-18-nlpjourney-5-of-75.markdown

 ## Was It a Good Week?

 My initial instinct would be to say no because I put in less time than I wanted to.
 BUT: I have passed the proposal.
 And, if I think about it more closely, something **even more significant happened during the proposal meeting**: My supervisor suggested **meeting with me weekly and dedicating one person from the chair to guide my research**.
 This addresses an issue I have sensed for a long while - I needed a jour fixe.
-I'm definitely a big believer in jour fixes and think that this frequent checkpoint will help me to detect mistakes in my research direction much quicker.
+I'm definitely a big believer in jour fixes and think that this frequent checkpoint will help me detect mistakes in my research direction much quicker.

 ## Short-Term Tasks for The Coming Week